 1. PEOs are HR and payroll specialists

-PEOs have the knowledge, equipment (such as specialist software), and experience that many businesses (especially smaller businesses) don’t have.
+PEOs have the knowledge, equipment (such as specialist PEO cloud platforms), and experience that many businesses (especially smaller businesses) don’t have.
 This means fewer payroll and HR errors.
 These errors are not only a compliance risk, which can result in penalties or fines, they are a sure-fire way to alienate your workforce.

 2. PEOs can access better deals on benefits

 Through economies of scale (PEOs serve many client companies, with employees often having similar benefits), a PEO can often access more competitively priced health insurance plans than those that would otherwise be available to the client company’s employees.